Presheaves of symmetric tensor categories and nets of C*-algebras: Nets and presheaves over posets.

 \

-Analogous properties hold for the notion of presheaf of categories $\efC = (C,r)^K$ and we do not list them explicitly, limiting ourselves to observe that any $r_{aa'} : C_{a'} \to C_a$, $a \leq a'$, is a \sC monofunctor.
-We denote the categories of nets, presheaves, net bundles, presheaf bundles of \sC categories over $K$ respectively by
+Analogous properties hold for the notion of presheaf of categories $\efC = (C,r)^K$ and we do not list them, limiting ourselves to observe that any $r_{aa'} : C_{a'} \to C_a$, $a \leq a'$, is, by definition, an embedding.
+We denote the categories of nets, presheaves, net bundles, presheaf bundles of \sC categories over $K$, respectively, by

 In particular, given the \sC category ${\bf C}$ we denote the set of net bundles (resp. presheaf bundles) with fibres isomorphic to ${\bf C}$ by

 The above notation should not give rise to confusion with ${\bf bun}(K,{\bf C})$ which indicates, instead, the category of net bundles whose fibres are objects of ${\bf C}$.
 As for ordinary nets, we have isomorphisms